a786z000001/cointegration-statistical-arbitrage-engine/README.md

 ---

+## 🧠 Strategy Intuition

+Cointegrated assets share a long-term equilibrium relationship.
+Short-term deviations from this equilibrium create mean-reverting opportunities.

+The strategy exploits these deviations by taking opposing positions in the pair, expecting the spread to revert.

+---

+## 📐 Mathematical Formulation

+Let X_t and Y_t be two cointegrated assets.

+Spread:
+S_t = X_t - βY_t

+Z-score:
+Z_t = (S_t - μ) / σ

+Trading Rules:
+- Enter long spread if Z_t < -threshold
+- Enter short spread if Z_t > threshold
+- Exit when Z_t approaches 0

 ## 🏗️ System Architecture

 The system follows a modular pipeline:
 Data Ingestion → Pair Selection → Cointegration Testing → Spread Modeling → Signal Generation → Portfolio Construction → Backtesting → Performance Metrics

+---

+## 🔬 Statistical Validation

+- Cointegration is tested using the Engle-Granger method
+- Stationarity of residuals is validated using the Augmented Dickey-Fuller (ADF) test
+- Only statistically significant pairs are selected for trading

 ---